WE HAVE RESUMED COLONIAL CLASSIC SHOW SERIES POINTS FOR

 The TAKE2 Hunter Division includes classes over fences, with fences at 3'0″, and an under-saddle class.

 The TAKE2 Jumper Division includes Over Fences classes, with fences at 3'3″/1.0 meter.

 The Jockey Club Thoroughbred Incentive Program

 The Jockey Club created the Thoroughbred Incentive Program (T.I.P.)to encourage the retraining of Thoroughbreds into other disciplines upon completion of careers in racing or breeding.
-T.I.P. offers sponsorship for Thoroughbred-only classes and divisions, high point Thoroughbred awards at open horse shows and competitions, year end Performance Awards, a Thoroughbred of the Year Award and a Young Rider of the Year Award.
+T.I.P. offers sponsorship for Thoroughbred-only classes and divisions, high point Thoroughbred awards at open horse shows and competitions.

-For purposes of eligibility for all T.I.P. classes and awards, a "Thoroughbred" is defined as any horse that has been registered with The Jockey Club or a foreign Thoroughbred stud book approved by The Jockey Club and the International Stud Book Committee.
+Eligibility - For purposes of eligibility for all T.I.P. classes and awards, a "Thoroughbred" is defined as any horse that has been registered with The Jockey Club or a foreign Thoroughbred stud book recognized by The Jockey Club.
+Unregistered horses are not eligible.